PersonHood/Discontinuity/README.md

 # Discontinuity

 Discontinuous yet emergent
-realms of study:
+realms:

-0. Origin
+X' - unknowable

-1. Physics
+A - Physics

-2. Chemistry
+B - Chemistry

-3. Biology
+C - Biology

-4. Psychology
+D - Psychology

-5. Sociology
+E - Sociology

-6. Epistemology
+F - Epistemology

-7. Ontology
+G - Ontology

-8. Beyond
+X'' - unknowable

 Are these effectively mapped along a line or a circle?

-'0' and '8' are unknowable.
+The 1st and 9th are unknowable.

 Are they the same?

 Is Gödel's 2nd incompleteness